 Are you looking for a super quick and easy Valentine’s Day sensory bottle recipe for your Preschool or Pre-K classroom?

 Valentine’s Day can be a lot of fun in the classroom, but all that fun can quickly become overstimulating for some children.
 The soothing hearts in this discovery bottle gently move back and forth as it is shaken, making for a wonderful addition to your calm down area.
+Your kids are going to love this Valentine’s Day sensory bottle!

 Valentine’s Day Sensory Bottle